 Elder Oaks Tells Teachers to Help Students Learn and Apply Gospel Truths

-Marianne Holman, Church News staff writer
+Contributed by Marianne Holman, Church News staff writer

 - Elder Dallin H. Oaks addressed seminary and institute instructors during the Church Educational System’s “Evening with a General Authority” broadcast February 8, 2013.